skip to content

 Upon receiving a notification that personal information has been affected by a data breach, the consumer should take immediate steps to protect against further harm.
 These steps include:

-• Warning banks or financial institutions about the possibility of unauthorised access
+• warning banks or financial institutions about the possibility of unauthorised access

-• Changing online account passwords
+• changing online account passwords

-• Contacting IDCare on 1800 595 160
+• contacting IDCare on 1800 595 160

-• Enabling multi factor authentication for banking and other services
+• enabling multi factor authentication for banking and other services

-• Monitoring accounts for unusual activity or purchases
+• monitoring accounts for unusual activity or purchases

-• Placing limits on accounts
+• placing limits on accounts

-• Changing a driver’s licence number via an existing mySAGOV account or at Service SA
+• changing a driver’s licence number via an existing mySAGOV account or at Service SA

-• Taking care with emails and phone calls
+• taking care with emails and phone calls.

-While multi factor authentication is recommended, beware that it has some risks.
+While multi factor authentication is recommended, it has some risks.
 If a phone service has been compromised, the porting of the consumer’s phone number may mean that the authentication message is intercepted.
 A report should be made to a telecommunications provider immediately if a phone service is interrupted or lost.

 Consumer Data Right

-Part IVD of the Competition and Consumer Act 2010 (Cth) introduces a regime called the Consumer Data Right ('CDR').
+Part IVD of the Competition and Consumer Act 2010 (Cth) introduces a regime called the Consumer Data Right (CDR).
 The aim of the CDR regime is to promote consumer choice and increase competition in certain business sectors.

 The regime is opt-in, which means that a consumer does not have to use it and must give explicit permission to the business to use it.